 Compensation Hyundai operates an incentive system for managing climate change.
 The performance evaluation items(KPIs) for the CEO, regional directors, plant managers(Heads of manufacturing subsidiaries) and employees(related teams) include climate change-related metrics.
-The results of these evaluations are integrated with the incentive and salary systems, By incorporating goals related to GHG reduction and the expansion of renewable energy into the management's KPIs, we ensure that these objectives and their implementation are managed at an executive level.
-Additionally, employees in related organizations are assigned specific targets for reducing GHG emissions, which are reflected in their personal performance evaluations.
-Annually, a certain percentage of their salary is allocated as a monetary incentive based on the achievement and assessment of these key indicators.
+The results of these evaluations are integrated with the incentive and salary systems, By incorporating goals related to GHG reduction and the expansion of renewable energy into the management's KPIs, we ensure that these objectives and their implementation are managed at an executive level, Additionally, employees in related organizations are assigned specific targets for reducing GHG emissions, which are reflected in their personal performance evaluations.
+Annually, a certain percentage of their salary is allocated as a monetary incentive based on the achievement and assessment of these key indicators,

-KPIs Incentive Accomplishment rate to carbon neutrality target Level of carbon neutrality implementation system Achievement rate of the RE100 target Level of management of Scope 3 data Financial rewords Achievement rate of the RE100 goal Absolute emissions (Included in bonus) et targets related to GHG emissions reduction for aff at related teams and use them for performance ed metrics for the Automobiles industry in the annexed guidance "Industry-based
+Subject KPIs Incentive CEO 1) Accomplishment rate to carbon neutrality target 2) Level of carbon neutrality implementation system Regional directors 1) Achievement rate of the RE100 target 2) Level of management of Scope 3 data Plant Manager (Heads of manufacturing subsidiaries) 1) Achievement rate of the RE100 goal 2) Absolute emissions Financial rewards (Included in bonus) Employees (Related teams) Set targets related to GHG emissions reduction for staff at related teams and use them for performance evaluation

+\ Refer to the industry-based metrics for the Automobiles industry in the annexed guidance "Industry-based Guidance on Implementing IFRS S2"